Rodolfo Benini: Biography

 Benini used economic and demographic empirical studies with the aim of constructing tools of general validity.
 In this context, we may include the study of the relations between the distribution of particular economic phenomena and the distribution of more general phenomena such as income or patrimony.
 His pioneering book Principles of Statistics (1906) contains his main contributions and successfully combines statistical methodology into a unified theory.
 In this way, Benini tried to give statistics an autonomous role in relation to economics, demography, and social sciences, with which it often became confused at the end of nineteenth and the beginning of the twentieth century.
 Among Benini's major original contributions we may mention, for example, the attraction indices, the extension to the patrimonies of the Paretian laws of income, and a probabilistic study of factors determining the proportion of the sexes in twins.

 Benini was an Italian Academician (1932), an honorary member of ISTAT, a member of Istituto Veneto di Scienze Lettere ed Arti, and a member of the Italian Geographical Society.
+He died in Rome.